 I have decals available in the Store to letter all of these cabooses.

-In O scale, Mullet River Model Works has a 1/4" scale wood laser-cut kit for caboose No. 15.
+In O scale, Mullet River Model Works had a 1/4" scale wood laser-cut kit for caboose No. 15.
 Neither trucks nor ladders are included with the kit.
 This is very nicely done kit using laser-cut wood.
-I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering (not completely accurate.
+I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering although they are not completely accurate.
 This kit might be found in the online auction sites.

 O scale Mullet River caboose 15.

 Note that, although Caboose No. 16 appears similar to the No. 15, it was actually a slightly different design and shorter.
 However, one could use a No. 15 as a stand-in for the No. 16 if desired.
 Here is my scratchbuilt versions of YV caboose 16: